-We have already presented a causal diagram (Fig. 1), but let us take a moment to break down the elements of these diagrams.
-For the sake of simplicity, let us only consider causal diagrams with no feedbacks - so-called Directed Acyclic Graphs, or DAGs (Pearl 2009).
+Figure 1 presents a causal diagram.
+For the sake of simplicity, we consider causal diagrams with no feedbacks - so-called Directed Acyclic Graphs, or DAGs (Pearl 2009); also see a recent review in XXXX for ecologists.
 A DAG is a visualization of qualitative causal assumptions on which one relies for making causal claims from observable data.
 It is one of the most powerful tools we have in our arsenal to create sampling programs and analyses that will allow us to derive valid causal inferences from observational data.
 One might blanch at this and request that feedbacks be included but, what we term feedbacks can often be handled by thinking about a system with a temporal lag (e.g, Larson et al. 2008) or, if an instantaneous feedback is truly present, then one will likely require other tools such as instrumental variables - something beyond the scope of this manuscript (but see Kendall 2015).
 We note that, even with feedbacks (which we caution against unless necessary!) causal graphs will be able to elucidate when there are problems of omitted bias so that they can be properly fought against.

+Causal diagrams differ from path analyses or SEM.. they can be used to estimate the DAG but I think this is equating them too directly.

 For the variables and paths themselves, let us adopt the symbology common in Structural Equation Modeling (Bollen 1989), as it provides a useful language for diagramming a system.
 There are others, but the core concepts of how we use them are fairly transportable between notations.
-First, we have observed variables - things that can be and are tangibly measured.
-We will represent these as terms within boxes - X and Y in figure 1.
-Second, unobserved and conceptual variables.
-We will present these as terms within ellipses.
+First, we have observed variables - that can be and are tangibly measured.
+We will represent these as terms within boxes as X and Y in figure 1.
+Second, the DAG shows unobserved and conceptual variables, shown within ellipses.
 They might be latent variables that represent a wide swath of variables that are collected into a single concept.
 For example, both uncorrelated error (e) and the unmeasured variable (Z) in both panels of Figure 1.
 Finally, variables are connected by paths - i.e., arrows.
 The direction of these arrows represents a direct causal connection going in the direction the arrow is pointed.

-Once you build your causal diagram, you can determine whether you have an omitted variable bias problem and begin to troubleshoot your analysisdetermine solutions.
+Once you build your causal diagram, you can determine whether you have an omitted variable bias problem and begin to troubleshoot your analysis.
 What you are looking for is instances where a driver that you are not interested in that it has an indirect effect mediated through the driver you are interested in (e.g., Z has an indirect effect on Y via X in Fig. 1B).
-Not controlling for this shared influence opens a back-door for information to flow between your putative cause and effect.
-Including a variable in your analysis that blocks all paths between X and Y via Z means that your ensuing analysis will satisfy the back-door criterion (Pearl 1995) and will be causally valid (Fig. 2A).
-Variables that directly influence both a cause and effect of interest must be controlled for in order to produce proper causal inference.
+Not controlling for this shared influence opens a “back-door” for confounding effects between a potential cause and an effect.
+Including a variable in your analysis that blocks all paths between X and Y via Z means that your ensuing analysis will satisfy the back-door criterion (Pearl 1995) and will be causally identified (Fig. 2A).
+Variables that directly influence both a cause and effect of interest must be controlled (or the paths “blocked”) to isolate a causal effect from a confounding one.
 Neglecting them is the prima facie case of omitted variable bias.
 Missing this type of variable is the stuff of nightmares when presenting an analysis to colleagues or critical reviewers.
 This simple case is not the only way that omitted variable bias can cause problems, however (e.g., Fig. 2D).